Who Is Michele Rosenthal?

 Our free webinar series HOW TRAUMA AFFECTS THE BRAIN offers monthly education about how trauma causes brain changes that create symptoms.

 My next books: YOUR LIFE AFTER TRAUMA: Powerful Practices to Reclaim Your Identity, will be out from W.W.
 Norton in March 2015.
-HEALING THOUGHTS FOR PTSD RECOVERY: A Daily Handbook, will be released from Conari Press in November 2015.
+Heal Your PTSD: Strategies That Work, will be released from Conari Press in September 2015.

 Want to learn cutting-edge approaches to understanding how trauma and PTSD affect the brain, plus techniques to avert, stop and heal PTSD?
 Subscribe to Heal My PTSD (it’s free) and you’ll get updates on the recommendations of renowned trauma experts, scientists, best-selling authors, researchers and, of course, me!

-Heal My PTSD was founded in 2009 as an organization whose mission is to advocate for Post-Traumatic Stress Disorder (PTSD) awareness, education, treatment and self-empowered healing support.
+Connect with me on LinkedIn, Twitter, Facebook and Google+ – +MICHELE ROSENTHAL Heal My PTSD was founded in 2009 as an organization whose mission is to advocate for Post-Traumatic Stress Disorder (PTSD) awareness, education, treatment and self-empowered healing support.
 We are guided by a vision that includes the sponsorship of PTSD awareness campaigns, the development of PTSD educational material, the promotion of PTSD treatment options, and the development of PTSD self-empowered healing methods.
 A clearinghouse of resources for all segments of the global PTSD community, Heal My PTSD works in partnership with survivors and survivor supporting organizations to spread the word that PTSD is a treatable condition, that survivors themselves must participate and take responsibility for the healing process, and that recovery is possible.
+Disclaimer.